Nele Karajlić: The No Smoking Orchestra

 After Black Cat, White Cat finished its theatrical life, Nele and the band were approached by Emir Kusturica for an Italian tour in the summer of 1999, right after the NATO bombing of FR Yugoslavia.
 The idea was obviously to ride the wave of Kusturica's popularity so the band got renamed to Emir Kusturica & The No Smoking Orchestra even if the famous director had a fairly minor musical role in it.
 The tour named Effeti Collaterali was a big success and they soon released a Europe-wide album for Universal named Unza Unza Time.

 This was the third incarnation of Zabranjeno pusenje (second after Nele's split from the original band).
 They did away with traditional rock'n'roll sound but kept the attitude.
 Booming guitar took a back seat to accordion and violin, while Nele's scratchy howl assumed a more sedated tone.
 In the 2001 documentary Super 8 Stories legendary Joe Strummer, clearly at a loss for words, describes their sound as "this crazy Greek-Jewish wedding music of the past,... and the future".

 That movie, directed by Kusturica details goings-on throughout their first two tours.
 A second one that started in the spring of 2000 saw them pay visits to cities in France, Spain, Portugal, Germany and of course Italy, which had by this time become their business base.

 The band's touring agenda was set around Kusturica's movie schedule (he was shooting Life Is a Miracle at the time), which is why they waited until 2004 for the next tour that in addition to their usual stomping grounds also took them to places as Argentina, Brazil, Chile, Venezuela and Israel.

 Even if he does not have the highest billing anymore, Nele is still the band's de facto frontman.
 Kusturica's role is that of a Trojan horse – his starpower draws people to shows, he then does his talking bit at the beginning and in-between some songs (often purposely delivered in broken English) and finally turns the audience over to Nele & Co.
-Being aware of his limited playing capabilities, Kustarica takes a backseat role as the rhythm guitar player.
+Being aware of his limited playing capabilities, Kusturica takes a backseat role as the rhythm guitar player.